Sockstress: About Sockstress

-The client side cookies, heavily discussed in blogs, news and discussion lists, is an implementation detail of sockstress, and not strictly necessary for carrying out these attacks.
+The client-side cookies, heavily discussed in blogs, news, and discussion lists, are an implementation detail of sockstress and are not strictly necessary for carrying out these attacks.

 The attack scenarios

 Every attack in the sockstress framework has some impact on the system/service it is attacking.
 However, some attacks are more effective than others against a specific system/service combination.